OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

   </mat-sidenav-content>
 </mat-sidenav-container>
 ```
-While creating the navigation you, we are making use of other modules like `mat-icon`, `mat-toolbar` and some directives
+While creating the navigation you, we are making use of other modules like `mat-icon`, `mat-toolbar`, `mat-list` and some directives
 like `fxLayout`.
-All the modules from `Angular Material` are prefixed with `mat` and you need to import them as we did earlier.
+All the modules from `Angular Material` are prefixed with `mat` and you need to import them as we did earlier in our `material.module.ts` file.

 ### Controlling Layout of Angular Material Applications.